-Looking For a New Ford F-450 Super Duty in your area?
+Looking for a Used F-450 Super Duty in your area?

 Have you driven a 2012 Ford F-450 Super Duty?